Brand Name Stivarga Common Name regorafenib

 What form(s) does this medication come in?

-Each oval shaped, light pink, film coated tablet debossed with "BAYER" on one side and "40" on the other side contains 40 mg of regorafenib.
+Each oval, light-pink, film-coated tablet debossed with "BAYER" on one side and "40" on the other side contains 40 mg of regorafenib.
 Nonmedicinal ingredients: tablet core: cellulose microcrystalline, croscarmellose sodium, magnesium stearate, povidone, silica colloidal anhydrous.
-Film-coat: iron oxide red, iron oxide yellow, lecithin (soy), macrogol, polyvinyl alcohol, partially hydrolysed, talc, and titanium dioxide.
+Film-coat: iron oxide red, iron oxide yellow, lecithin (soy), macrogol, polyvinyl alcohol, partially hydrolyzed, talc, and titanium dioxide.

 Who should NOT take this medication?

-Do not take this medication if you are allergic to regorafenib or any ingredients of the medication.
+Do not take this medication if you are allergic to regorafenib, sorafenibor any ingredients of the medication.

 What side effects are possible with this medication?